infinite-table/infinite-react/www/content/docs/reference/infinite-table-props.page.md

 - `colInfo.groupCount` - the count of row groups
 - `colInfo.groupBy` - the array of row groups, used by the `DataSource` to do the grouping
 - `colInfo.groupRenderStrategy` - the current <PropLink name="groupRenderStrategy" code={false}>render strategy for groups</PropLink>.
 - `colInfo.groupByForColumn` - the grouping object (one of the items in `colInfo.groupBy`) corresponding to the current column.
+Only defined when `groupRenderStrategy` is `multi-column`.
 - `colInfo.groupIndexForColumn` - the index of `colInfo.groupByForColumn` in `colInfo.groupBy` - corresponding to the current column.
+Only defined when `groupRenderStrategy` is `multi-column`.
 - `toggleGroupRow(groupKeys: any[])` - a function you can use to toggle a group row.
 Pass an array of keys - the path to the group row you want to toggle.

 <Gotcha>